What Does a Walmart Team Lead Do?

 The ability to stand for long periods of time, lift and carry items weighing up to 50 pounds, and perform other physical tasks as required by the job.

-Walmart Team Lead Salary
+Walmart Team Lead Pay: Typical Ranges, Differentials, and What Affects Salary

 How much do team leads make at Walmart?
-According to Glassdoor, the average salary for a Walmart team lead is around $40,000 per year [[Glassdoor.com, https://www.glassdoor.com/Salary/Walmart-Team-Lead-Salaries-E715_D_KO8,17.htm]].
+According to Glassdoor, the average salary for a Walmart team lead is around $40,000 per year https://www.glassdoor.com/Salary/Walmart-Team-Lead-Salaries-E715_D_KO8,17.htm.
 However, this can vary depending on a number of factors, such as location, the specific department in which you work, and your level of education and experience.

 As for job outlook, the demand for team leads may be influenced by the overall demand for the products and services offered by the company.
 Additionally, factors such as the overall state of the economy and the company’s financial performance can also impact job prospects.